holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.4 Circle Leads

-Any Partner assigned as Role Lead for a Role automatically fills a **_“Circle Lead Role”_** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
+Any Partner assigned to fill a Role also automatically fills a **_“Circle Lead Role”_** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
 The Circle Lead Role has the definition given in Appendix A, and the further responsibilities and authorities defined in this Section.

 #### 1.4.1 Circle Lead Holds Undifferentiated Functions